The Optimist (alternate reality game): Gameplay

 Clues were revealed through character blogs.
 Amelia posted scans and articles for her grandfather, including a phone number connected to a fictional construction company.
 Other clues led to real-world locations, like a scanned napkin that directed players to the real-life Tam O'Shanter Inn, one of Walt Disney's favorite restaurants.
-Players were also invited to the private restaurant Club 33 to have conversations with the character Wallace to learn more about the history of the secret society.
+Players were also invited to the private restaurant Club 33 inside Disneyland to have conversations with the character Wallace to learn more about the history of the secret society.

-Through Wallace's blog, players found maps and clues that led to hidden clues inside the Disney parks.
+Through Wallace's blog, players found maps and clues that led to hidden clues at Disneyland.
 One clue was hidden on a girder above the "Tomorrowland" monorail platform in an ink that was only visible when using a camera flash.
 Wallace invited players to a live chat with Imagineer Bob Gurr.

-For the last event before the game finale, 100 players met for a tour of Walt Disney's private apartment over Main Street, U.S.A.
+For the last event before the game finale, 100 players met for a tour of Walt Disney's private apartment on Main Street, U.S.A.

 D23 Expo

-The finale of The Optimist took place from 9–11 August 2013 at the 2013 D23 Expo fan convention.
+The finale of The Optimist took place from 9–11 August 2013 at the D23 Expo fan convention.
 Tomorrowland co-writers Brad Bird and Damon Lindelof did a presentation in which they shared a fake picture of Walt Disney and a "newly found" animation that described the secret society "Plus Ultra".

 Players could meet with the fictional character Wallace at his booth at the 2013 D23 Expo fan convention.
 If they gave him the correct secret code, he would tell them about Walt Disney's vision of the future, and give them a stylized map of Disneyland.
-Players had to work together inside the theme park by combining their maps, which led to a finale inside the park's cinema.
+Players had to work together inside the theme park by combining their maps, which led to a finale inside the Main Street Cinema.

 A film inside the cinema revealed a final message from members of the secret society, welcoming the players as its newest members.
 The players received special commemorative pins.